Management Information Systems

 Online Management Information Systems Programs

-In the 2017-2018 academic year, 651 schools offered some type of management information systems program.
+In 2018-2019, 643 schools offered a MIS program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|